-The Group's internal audit functions are outsourced to, CGRM Infocomm Sdn Bhd, an independent professional firm, who reports directly to the Committee and assists the Board of Directors in monitoring and managing risks and internal controls.
+The Group's internal audit functions are outsourced to, CGRM Infocomm Sdn Bhd, an independent professional firm, who reports directly to the Committee and assists the Board of Directors by providing independent assurance on the monitoring and managing of risks and internal controls.

 CGRM Infocomm Sdn Bhd is totally independent and maintains its objectivity during the conduct of audits as it is not involved in day-to-day operations of the Group.
-The director-in-charge is a Certified Internal Auditor and professional member of the Institute of Internal Auditors with many years of internal audit experience.
+The director-in-charge is a Certified Internal Auditor and chartered member of the Institute of Internal Auditors with many years of internal audit experience.

 The Internal Audit Charter sets out the terms of reference, role, organisation status, responsibility and authority of internal audit function within the Group.
-The scope of the internal audit covers the audits on risk management, internal control, governance and compliance activities of the Group.
+The scope of the internal audit covers the assessment of governance and risk assessment processes within the audited scope, efficiency and effectiveness of internal controls, and compliance activities of the Group.
 The reviews were carried out with reference to the International Standards for the Professional Practice of Internal Auditing issued by The Institute of Internal Auditors.